 If you’re a stay-at-home mom or expecting to be a stay-at-home mom soon, there is a lot to consider when figuring out the amount of life insurance you should buy.
 After all, this is the amount (the death benefit) that you’d be leaving behind for your family should you pass away.
 It can also vary based on a number of factors, such as your family’s savings, household income, current and future expenses, and more.

 You can opt for just enough to cover end-of-life and burial costs, somewhere in the middle to keep your family comfortable for a few years, or even choose to leave behind a financial gift to pay for future expenses, like college tuition.
 It’s a personal decision that only you and your family can make.
 However, if you do need a little help, a (commission-free) financial planner can help you figure out how much life insurance would be good for your situation.

 Stay-at-home moms have an incredibly difficult job.
 Just because you don’t bring home a paycheck doesn’t mean that the work you do doesn’t provide value to the home.
 Protect what you’ve built in your home with a life insurance policy, and rest easy knowing your family’s financial future is taken care of.

 Are you a stay-at-home mom looking for life insurance?
-With Bestow, get up to $1 million in term life coverage in 5 minutes, no medical exam required.
+With Bestow, you can get term life coverage in 5 minutes, no medical exam required.
 Get your quote now.